reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 The provided test aims to verify the functionality of the `deleteUser()` method.
 It prepares by specifying the user ID of the user to be deleted, in this case, `userId = 2`.
 It then executes the `deleteUser()` method, passing the `userId` as an argument.

-## Using User Defined Type in Request Processing
+## Using User-Defined Type in Request Processing

-So far we have used built-in Java types like `String`, `Integer` in requests and responses.
-But we are not limited to use those built-in types.
+So far we have used built-in Java types like `String`, and `Integer` in requests and responses.
+But we are not limited to using those built-in types.

-### User Defined Request and Response
+### User-Defined Request and Response

 We can use Plain Old Java Objects (POJO objects) in requests sent using HttpClient `execute()`.
 However, we typically do not directly use a POJO as the request entity.
 Instead, we convert the POJO into a format that can be sent over HTTP, such as `JSON` or `XML`, and then include that data in the request entity.